 : Personal data collected for Controller’s specified purpose, are not processed further in a manner incompatible with the purpose.

 : Any data subject has the right to contact ARGOS(firstname.lastname@example.org) and request that the data relating to him or her be rectified or erased.

 ARGOS notifies the data subject without undue delay after rectifying or erasing data as requested.

 Regardless of their nationality, all data subjects shall have the same right to their personal data.

 7. Notification of a personal data breach to the supervisory authority (GDPR Article 33.2)

-: Argos must notify the controller without undue delay after becoming aware of a personal data breach.
+: ARGOS must notify the controller without delay after becoming aware of a personal data breach.

-1. Argos(Processor) utilizes Amazon Web Services and Naver Cloud as the Subprocessors in its delivery of its services.
+1. ARGOS(Processor) utilizes Amazon Web Services and Naver Cloud as the Subprocessors in the delivery of its services.

 2. It is highly recommended to obtain ‘explicit consent’ from the Data Subject for the processing of his/her personal data.